 Don't ask "what am I good at?"
 Ask "what am I good at that I've been giving away for free inside my current role?"
 That's usually where the real talent stack is hiding.

-The Six Kinds of Solopreneur Businesses That Actually Work
+Six Kinds of Solopreneur Ideas That Actually Make Money

 Once you have a sense of your talent stack, the next question is: which type of business is this a fit for?
-There are roughly six categories I've seen work consistently for non-technical solopreneurs.
-Here's each, with its 2026 fit rating.
+There are roughly six categories that consistently work for non-technical solopreneurs.

 1. Information Products (Digital Content, Courses, Paid Newsletters)

-You package knowledge into something you can sell repeatedly — a course, an ebook, a paid newsletter, a template library, a research service.
-Justin Welsh built a $5M+ LinkedIn-driven solopreneur business primarily around information products.
-This is also what AWP is.
+Package knowledge into something you can sell repeatedly: a course, an ebook, a paid newsletter, a template library, a research service.
+Justin Welsh describes building a $10M+ one-person business primarily around information products on LinkedIn in his detailed 23-step breakdown of how he got there.

 2026 fit: extremely high.
 AI accelerates content production 3-10x without replacing the underlying insight you bring.
 The cost structure is nearly zero.